JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  0.0  0.0  0.0  0.0  0.0
 ```

-The type of elements can be changed by passing the type as a first argument
+The element type can be changed by passing the type as a first argument.

 ```jldoctest arrays
 julia> B = zeros(Int64, 3, 5, 2)  # equivalent to B = zeros(Int64, (3, 5, 2))